-When filling and draining crane components, observe the following:
+When filling and draining crane components:

-- Do not pour waste fluids onto the ground, down any drain, or into any source of water. - Always drain waste fluids into leak proof containers that are clearly marked with what they contain. - Always fill or add fluids with a funnel or a filling pump. - Immediately clean up any spills.
+- Do not pour waste fluids onto the ground, down any drain, or into any source of water. - Always drain waste fluids into leak proof container clearly marked with what they contain. - Always fill or add fluids with a funnel or filling pump. - Immediately clean up spills.